-I am a grad student in the BUSec group working with Sharon Goldberg, Ran Canetti, and Leo Reyzin.
-My interests include cryptography and multi-party computation, and how best to utilize these in network security.
+I am a grad student in the BUSec group working with Sharon Goldberg and Leo Reyzin.
+My interests include applied cryptography and multi-party computation.
 Before I went to Boston University, I majored in computer science and mathematics at Harvey Mudd College.
-When not working on crypto or netsec research, I can usually be found playing Dungeons & Dragons, or playing Overwatch.
+When not working on crypto research, I can usually be found playing Dungeons & Dragons.

 I also made the BU CS department poster template for Beamer.
 Feel free to email me, make an issue, or make a pull request with complaints or suggestions.

 Building a Failure-Resistant, Plugin-based Password-Based Key Derivation Function

 Older password-based key derivation functions like PBKDF2 rely on repeated iteration of a single hash function to force the attacker to spend more resources.
 But thanks to Bitcoin, the cost of specialized hardware to do small, repeated functions, has gone down dramatically.
 Newer PBKDFs like scrypt add memory as a resource that attackers must spend in order to compute efficiently.
 We extend this resource consumption model to a PBKDF that consumes many resources, like CPU, storage, cache, or chip access in order to correctly derive the key from the password.

 For more information, see our poster.
 Paper is forthcoming.

 Measuring DNS Queries caused by Email and Spam Prevention